Summer camp for high school students interested in medicine

 At this time, we are only accepting students that are residents of the state of Ohio.
 Students will be responsible for finding their own housing and transportation accommodation for the duration of the camp.

-Apply now Submit recommendation letter
+Apply now Submit your recommendation letters

 Financial assistance